Updated: 20th February 2020

-In addition, if you are venturing into urban beekeeping as a means to ‘do your bit’ for the bees, then speak with beekeepers first – and perhaps even your local conservation body.
+However, if you are venturing into urban beekeeping as a means to ‘do your bit’ for the bees, then speak with local beekeepers first – and perhaps even your local conservation body.

-the Mayor of London came under criticism from the local beekeeping
+the Mayor of London, England came under criticism from the local beekeeping

-A roof top can be ideal, but
+A roof top can be an ideal place to put a hive, but

 remember the hive will need protection from wind, and you will need good, safe